MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwcreateinstance.md

 ### -param Name [in]

 A pointer to the Unicode string that contains the name of the instance of the counterset.
+This must not be NULL.

 Instance `Name` values MUST be stable over time (the same logical instance should use the same `Name` value for all invocations of the callback) and MUST be unique.
-If the counterset supports multiple instances, the instance `Name` should not be blank.
+If the counterset is registered as single-instance, the instance `Name` should be blank (0-length).
+If the counterset registered as multi-instance, the instance `Name` should not be blank.
 Instance name matching is not case-sensitive, so `Name` values should not differ only by case.

 ### -param Count [in]